-Believe it or not, you won’t spend 100% of your time in College in lessons.
-And there is so much you can do between lessons.
+Believe it or not, you won’t spend 100% of your time at College in lessons and there is so much you can do between lessons.
 It isn’t mandatory to stay on site all day.
 If you first lesson doesn’t start until 11am, you don’t need to be there until then.
 Likewise, if your last lesson finishes at 1pm, you are free to go home, or get involved with an extra-curricular activity, or complete assignments/homework.
 Our Havant Campus is very close to the town centre of shops and fast food places.
 Similarly, the South Downs Campus is less than a mile from a McDonalds, KFC and Asda.
 Our Alton Campus is very close to local shops and cafes including Costa and Cafe Nero.
 Students very often take advantage of these places during long breaks.

 Breaks are a great thing about student life at HSDC.
 Not only does it give you more than enough time to meet up with friends and head to the shops, you also have the time to study.
 You can get all your College work done at College, so that you have more free time at home to do what you want.

 If good food and drink is important to you, then you would be in luck as a HSDC student.
-As well as both campuses being close to fast food places and other shops, but additionally, food on campus is awesome too!
+As well as all three campuses being close to fast food places and other shops, but additionally, food on campus is awesome too!
 Grab a breakfast wrap if you get to College early, or head to Starbucks for a coffee during your break.
-Food and drink is reasonably priced and absolutely delicious, so if you come to college, be sure to take advantage of these places.
+Food and drink is reasonably priced and absolutely delicious, so if you come to College, be sure to take advantage of these places.